barebox/barebox/Documentation/boards/imx/amazon-kindle-6-7.rst

 available via the Micro-USB connector when a 30k Ohm resistor to GND is used on the sense pin: USB D- will become TXD, D+ RXD.

-From the uboot shell, the barebox image may be chainloaded e.g. like
+From the u-boot shell, the barebox image may be chainloaded e.g. like

    .. code-block:: console